teodor-sakal-franciskovic/serbian-llm-academic-writing-evaluation/README.md

    A subset of the dataset was independently annotated by multiple annotators to establish inter-rater reliability.

 2. **Agreement Criteria**
-   Consistent with established guidelines \cite{mchugh2012interrater}, the following thresholds were used:
+   Consistent with established guidelines [1], the following thresholds were used:
    - Coefficient-based agreement: ≥ 0.60
    - Adjacent agreement: ≥ 80%

-   These thresholds were considered sufficient to proceed to the main annotation phase \cite{krippendorff2011computing}.
+   These thresholds were considered sufficient to proceed to the main annotation phase [2].

+3. **Full Dataset Annotation**
+   After achieving acceptable agreement, the remaining dataset was annotated by a single annotator.

+This approach—combining double annotation for reliability estimation with single-annotator scaling—is widely used in educational research to balance annotation quality with practical feasibility, and has been applied in prior work on writing assessment and constructed-response scoring [3].

+---

+## 📚 References

+[1] McHugh, M. L. (2012). *Interrater reliability: the kappa statistic*.
+Biochemia Medica, 22(3), 276–282.

+[2] Krippendorff, K. (2011). *Computing Krippendorff’s alpha-reliability*.

+[3] McCaffrey, D. F., et al. (2022). *Best practices for scoring constructed responses in education research*.

 3. **Full Dataset Annotation**
    After achieving acceptable agreement, the remaining dataset was annotated by a single annotator.